 CTCAE v4.0 AE terms are organized in a two level hierarchy, with SOCs drawn from MedDRA at the top level and the AE terms at the second level.
-CTCAE v4.0 is centered on some 790 MedDRA AE terms selected as best suited to reporting of cancer-related adverse events.
-These

-AE terms are organized according to their primary assignment in MedDRA to one of the 26 SOCs shown below.
+CTCAE v4.0 contains 790 AE terms, 764 of which correspond to single MedDRA AE terms selected as best suited to reporting of cancerrelated adverse events, and 26 of which are "Other, specify."
+These AE terms are organized according to their primary assignment in MedDRA to one of the 26 SOCs shown below.

-Blood and lymphatic system disorders Metabolism and nutrition disorders

-Cardiac disorders Musculoskeletal and connective tissue disorders

-Congenital, familial and genetic disorders

-Neoplasms benign, melignant and unspecified (incl cysts and polyps)

-Ear and labyrinth disorders Nervous system disorders

-Endocrine disorders Pregnancy, puerperium and perinatal conditions

-Eye disorders Psychiatric disorders

-Gastrointestinal disorders Renal and urinary disorders

-Ceneral disorders and administration site conditions

-Hepatobiliary disorders

-Respiratory, thoracic and mediastinal disorders

-Immune system disorders

-Skin and subcutaneous tissue disorders

-Infections and infestations Social circumstances

-Injury, poisoning and procedural complications

-Surgical and medical procedures

-Investigations Vascular disorders
+Blood and lymphatic system disorders Metabolism and nutrition disorders Cardiac disorders Musculoskeletal and connective tissue disorders Congenital, familial and genetic disorders Neoplasms benign, malignant and unspecified (incl cysts and polyps) Ear and labyrinth disorders Nervous system disorders Endocrine disorders Pregnancy, puerperium and perinatal conditions Eye disorders Psychiatric disorders Gastrointestinal disorders Renal and urinary disorders General disorders and administration site conditions Reproductive system and breast disorders Hepatobiliary disorders Respiratory, thoracic and mediastinal disorders Immune system disorders Skin and subcutaneous tissue disorders Infections and infestations Social circumstances Injury, poisoning and procedural complications Surgical and medical procedures Investigations Vascular disorders